MicroEJ/Example-Standalone-Java-C-Interface/NativeQueueWrapper/README.md

 ### Producer

-* After creation, OS Queues have to be registered using the LLQueue_registerQueue API.
+* Producer shall start by creating a message queue using the LLQueue_createQueue API.
 * Data must be posted using the LLQueue_write API

 For sample API usage, refer to the following source files :